 AFFILIATED AND ENDORSED PROGRAMS

 At the Oregon Healthy Workforce Center and Oregon Institute of Occupational Health Sciences (OccHealthSci) at Oregon Health & Science University, we partner and collaborate with various institutions on workplace safety, health, and well-being intervention research and programs.
-This page describes our affiliated and endorsed programs.
-Affiliated and endorsed programs and interventions are evidence-based or evidence-informed programs that can improve different areas of workplace safety, health, and well-being.
+This page describes our affiliated programs.
+Affiliated and endorsed programs are evidence-based or evidence-informed programs that can help improve different areas of workplace safety, health, and well-being.
 Visit our OHSU website for a full list of current and past projects.

-To learn more and how to access each program, download the one page informational guide or visit the listed website.
-Do you have an evidence-based safety, health and well-being program you want to list in our "Endorsed Programs" section?
-Contact Us to learn more.
+To learn more and how to access each program, download the one page informational sheet or visit the listed websites below.

 Programs developed by Oregon Healthy Workforce Center and institute faculty & staff